-If the taxpayer is filing a Schedule C (Form 1040), the gross receipts from Form 1099-K are reported in TaxSlayer Pro as follows:
+If the taxpayer is filing a Schedule C (Form 1040), to enter gross receipts from Form 1099-K in TaxSlayer Pro select:

 - Gross Receipts or Sales - Include the amount from Form 1099-K in the total amount of gross receipts.
-To itemize gross receipts, press F10 and select 'New'.
-Enter a description of the source document such as '1099K from PayPal' and the amount from Box 1a and select OK.
-This step should be repeated if the taxpayer has multiple 1099-K's.
+To itemize gross receipts, press F10 and select New.
+Enter a description of the source document, e.g., "1099K from Uber", the amount from Box 1a, and select OK.
+This step should be repeated if the taxpayer has multiple 1099-Ks.
 Any other items of gross receipts or sales should also be itemized on the statement.

-If Form 1099-K reflects any federal income tax withholding in Box 4, the amount is reported in TaxSlayer Pro as follows:
+If Form 1099-K reflects any federal income tax withholding in Box 4, to enter this in TaxSlayer Pro select:

 - Other Federal Withholdings [Form 1099], answer Yes to the question "Is This Withholding From a 1099?" and enter the amount from Box 4.